Harry Poulos: International recognition

 In 1989 he delivered the 29th Rankine Lecture entitled "Pile behavior: theory and application", and in 2005, the Terzaghi Lecture, entitled Pile behavior: Consequences of geology and construction imperfections.
-Poulos was awarded in 1972, the J. James R. Croes Medal of ASCE, in 1995 the ASCE State of the Art of Civil Engineering Award, is an honorary member of ASCE since 2010, was awarded the Australian Centenary Medal in 2003, the Warren Medal and the Warren Price (1985) of the Australian Institute of Civil Engineers and the 2007 Thomas A. Middlebrooks Award from the ASCE.
-He became a member of the Order of Australia and in 1988 he received the John Jaeger Memorial Award.
-Since 1993 he is a member of the Australian Academy of Science (1988) and the Australian Academy of Technical Sciences and Engineering (1996).
+Poulos was awarded in 1973, the J. James R. Croes Medal of ASCE, in 1995 the ASCE State of the Art of Civil Engineering Award, is an honorary member of ASCE since 2010.
+He was awarded the Australian Centenary Medal in 2001, the Warren Medal and the Warren Price (1985) of the Australian Institute of Civil Engineers and the 2007 Thomas A. Middlebrooks Award from the ASCE.
+He was appointed a member of the Order of Australia in 1993.
+In 1988 he received the John Jaeger Memorial Award.
+He was elected a fellow of the Australian Academy of Science (1988) and the Australian Academy of Technical Sciences and Engineering (1996).
 In 2003 he became the Australian civil engineer of the year.

 Poulos served in the Australian Standards Committee for pile foundations (2010), was from 1980 to 1995 part of the Council of the Australian Geomechanics Society (AGS), was from 1982 to 1984 its president, and the Council of the International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE) the vice president for the Asia-Australia region he was in 1989 to 1994.
-Since 2002 at the Sydney section of the AGS Poulos Lecture in his honor.
+Since 2002 at the Sydney section of the AGS Poulos Lecture in his honour.